Guccio163/Guccio163/README.md

 ### Hi there 👋<br/>

-I'm Wiktor, Computer Science 6th semester student.
-I'm mainly focused on Frontend: web and mobile technologies, especially React and React Native, but I'm open for all kind of programming challenges! <br/>
+I'm Wiktor, Computer Science Bachelor of Engineering and currently Master's degree 8th semester student.
+I'm mainly focused on mobile technologies, especially React Native, but I'm also experiences in webdev (mainly React).
+Nevertheless I'm open for all kind of programming challenges! <br/>

-Currently looking for an internship/junior developer job, so if You like what You see, I encourage You to contact me on Linkedin, Facebook (Wiktor Gut) or via email (wiktorgut.work@gmail.com)!<br/>
+Currently happily working over React Native apps development in Software Mansion; If you'd like to contact me, my DMs on Linkedin, Facebook (Wiktor Gut) or via email (wiktorgut.work@gmail.com) are always open!<br/>

 <div align="center">
   <a href="https://www.linkedin.com/in/wiktor-gut-3bb041241/">